AozhongZhang/MagR/README.md

 This repository contains the code for the Neurips 2024 paper [**MagR: Weight Magnitude Reduction for Enhancing Post-Training Quantization**](https://arxiv.org/abs/2406.00800) The current release includes the following features:

 * `MagR.py`: the main functions of MagR.
-There are some hyper-parameters in these function. $\alpha$: 0.001 (per-channel), 0.0001 (per-group); n_iter: 200 (128 samples).
+There are some hyper-parameters in these function. $\alpha$: 0.001 (per-channel), 0.0001 (per-group); n_iter: 200.
 Theoretically, the more iterations, the better.
 But in order to balance the number of iterations and running time, 200 are chosen.
 * `modelutils.py`: model utilities
 * `datautils.py`: data utilities
 * `quant.py`: quantizer